ultimateownsz/PySeas/README.md

 PyCeas is an opensource project that aims to create a 2D, top down, turn based board game in Pygame.
 Where players become pirates and control their own ship.
 Using a card-based dice system, players explore a dynamic map, complete quests, and battle rival pirates.
 This game is designed to be engaging and using interactive elements using tools called Python and Pygame-CE, but you don't need to be a programmer to get involved or enjoy it!

+> If you like the project, but just don't have time to contribute, that's fine.
+You could help us out to show support and appreciation of the project by:
+> - 🌟 Starring the project
+> - 🗣️ Sharing it on social media or at meetups.
+> - 📄 Mention the project in your own repositories or documentation.

 ## Game Design Document
 Every game needs thorough documentation, and you can find our Game Design Document (GGD) [here](./docs/Game%20Design%20Document/GGD.md).